Aniket Rege

 of Wisconsin-Madison

-I’m a Ph.D student in Computer Sciences at the University of Wisconsin-Madison, advised by Prof. Ramya Vinayak working on human preference learning and generative models.
+I’m a Ph.D student in Computer Sciences at the University of Wisconsin-Madison, where I spend most of time thinking about heterogeneous preference learning and demographically diverse multimodal generative models.
+I am fortunate to be jointly advised by Ramya Vinayak and Yong Jae Lee.

 Previously, I was an masters student at the University of Washington, Seattle where I worked with the RAIVN Lab advised by Prof. Ali Farhadi and mentored by Aditya Kusupati.
 My MS research focused on large-scale efficient and deployable machine learning, visual representation learning, and web-scale search.